PEDIATRIC SCOLIOSIS HUB

 X-Rays

-The technicians will take the X-rays from the child’s back.
+The technicians will take the X-rays of the child’s back.
 They may also get taken from the side in some cases.
-The doctor may also request an EOS X-ray that takes mages with a lower amount of radiation.
+The doctor may also request an EOS X-ray that takes images with a lower amount of radiation.
 Magnetic resonance imaging (MRI) may also take images.

 In addition to taking X-rays, the doctor will also obtain the full medical history of the child.
 The doctor will also carry out a detailed physical exam to detect numbness, muscle weakness, and abnormal reflexes.